HPC-dev-acc/mario-demo/docs/20-design.md

 - NPCs are culled once their left edge reaches the camera's x position, and left-side spawns clamp their initial X to the first tile to avoid falling.
 - Automatic spawns merge provided NPC options with an empty object before adding boundary flags so missing option objects do not throw errors.
 - OL, Officeman, and Student NPCs include dedicated idle sprite sequences (`idle_000`–`idle_012` for OL and Student, `idle_000`–`idle_018` for Officeman) loaded at 6 FPS and played whenever a red light pauses them.
-- Trunk NPCs load `Move_000`–`Move_012` frames as a `walk` animation at 8 FPS, draw three `TILE`s lower with a shadow one third their width, stand twice the player's `baseH`, scale 1.1× from their center, move right at speed 3, and mark `passThrough` so the player cannot collide or stand on them; `passThrough` is reapplied every frame to keep trunks non-solid, and their movement triggers a slide-like dust effect roughly every 200 ms.
+- Trunk NPCs load `Move_000`–`Move_012` frames as a `walk` animation at 8 FPS, draw two `TILE`s lower with a shadow one third their width, stand twice the player's `baseH`, scale 1.1× from their center, move right at speed 3, and mark `passThrough` so the player cannot collide or stand on them; `passThrough` is reapplied every frame to keep trunks non-solid, and their movement triggers a slide-like dust effect roughly every 200 ms.
   NPC templates specify `{speed, sprites, width, height}` and are shallow-cloned for each spawn.
 The spawn routine places new NPCs at `(LEVEL_W + 24, groundY)` so they walk into view from the right.
 State transitions are driven by timers:
   ```js
   switch(npc.state){